How to Repair Cracked Tiles

 This method won’t fix the broken tile’s appearance, but it will fill the crack and prevent further damage.
 Combine this method with method No. 1 for greatest effect.
 This method is also a bigger investment, since you generally have to glaze all the tiles to match the repaired tile.

-First, clean the floor thoroughly by sweeping and mopping.
-Mop more than once if necessary.
+First, clean the area thoroughly.
+Mop or wipe more than once if necessary.
 Any remaining dirt will become permanently trapped under the glaze.
-Wait for the floor to dry before applying the glaze.
+Wait for the tile to dry before applying the glaze.

 Most people choose a clear glaze because it goes with all colors of tile and grout, but colored glazes are also available.
 Open a window to avoid inhaling fumes, then apply the glaze quickly, before it dries.
 You might need to apply more than one coat.